-The most reliable investment strategy is to identify a widely diversified portfolio of high-quality stocks and build up additional holdings at favorable prices.
+A reliable investment strategy: Identify a widely diversified portfolio of high-quality stocks and build up additional holdings at favorable prices.

 DRIPs can help you do that.

 Even small investors can follow such a strategy by investing through dividend reinvestment plans (DRIPs).
 That's because it takes ownership of only a single share of company stock to establish an account.
 Therefore, there is nothing to stop you from buying companies in a variety of industries.

 As for buying at favorable prices, dollar-cost averaging virtually assures that you will buy most shares at favorable prices.
 And DRIPs provide an excellent way to dollar-cost average.
 These plans allow you to invest cash amounts to buy shares directly from the company.
 Once you are enrolled in a plan, you can invest amounts of as little as $25 or $50 (or many thousands of dollars) to buy shares or fractions of shares.
 That's different than the traditional way to invest, which is to pay brokerage fees to buy a certain number of shares.

 Available from the Temper Enrollment Service: No

 Last Update On: 03/24/2016:

 The Kraft Heinz Company, formerly H.J.
 Heinz Holding Corporation, is a food and beverage company.
 The Company provides taste and nutrition foods for all eating occasions.
 The Company's brands include Kraft, Heinz, ABC, Capri Sun, Classico, Jell-O, Kool-Aid, Lunchables, Maxwell House, Ore-Ida, Oscar Mayer, Philadelphia, Planters, Plasmon, Quero, Weight Watchers Smart Ones and Velveeta. **Taken from Google Finance**